smnikitin/full_factorial-DOE-2x2/README.md

 ## 🙌 Credits

-Created with 💻 using Python and OpenCV.
+Created with 💻 using Python.
 Inspired by tutorials and open-source contributions from the computer vision community.

 ---